A Timeline of School Shootings Since Columbine

 How Many School Shootings Have Happened Since Columbine?

-According to the K-12 School Shooting Database, a publication of the Naval Postgraduate School’s Center for Homeland Defense and Security (CHDS), a total of 118 active shooter incidents have been reported at K-12 schools in the U.S. since 1999.
+According to the K-12 School Shooting Database, a total of 154 active shooter incidents have been reported at K-12 schools in the U.S. since 1999.
 These shootings are defined by the CHDS as situations where the perpetrator killed or wounded targeted or random victims within the school campus during a continuous episode of violence.

-Nearly 60 percent of active shooter incidents at educational institutions since Columbine have occurred in high schools, and about 21 percent have occurred in middle or junior high schools.
+Fifty-five percent of active shooter incidents at educational institutions since Columbine have occurred in high schools, and about 22 percent have occurred in middle or junior high schools.
 The remainder have happened in elementary schools, K-8 schools, and K-12 schools, according to the K-12 school shooting database.

 Percentage of Active Shooter Incidents by School Level